-Schizophrenia is a condition where your experience does not match up with reality as other people see it, a symptom called psychosis.
+Schizophrenia is a condition where your experience does not match up with reality as other people see it - a symptom called psychosis.
 In schizophrenia you may have developed 'psychotic' symptoms.

 Schizophrenia is a serious illness, but it can be treated.
 It usually appears between the ages of 15 and 35.
 The cause is unknown, but you're more likely to experience it if a parent has it, or if you've had brain damage, drug and alcohol problems, or difficulties at home.

 Having schizophrenia does not mean you have a 'split personality' or that you are violent.

 Other people might notice symptoms before you do, because the condition means you don't always know what's real.
 Symptoms include:

 - hallucinations where you see, feel, smell or hear things that aren't there

 - delusions, where you 'just know' things that seem unreal to other people, e.g. paranoid beliefs that there is a conspiracy against you